For your convenience here are the answers to many of our most commonly asked questions.

 The Graphic Artists Guild considers you a member once we receive your application in the office.
 Full processing of your application takes approximately 3-4 weeks.
 This includes receiving your membership pack and copy of the printed edition of the Handbook.
 Click here to become a new member of the Guild.

 Never.
-It typically takes about 3-4 weeks for you to receive your membership materials, including your copy of the printed Handbook.
-If it’s been longer than that, please call us right away and we’ll chase it down: 212-791-3400 or email, firstname.lastname@example.org.
+It typically takes about 3-4 weeks for you to receive your copy of the printed Handbook.
+If it’s been longer than that, please call us right away and we’ll chase it down: 212-791-3400 or email firstname.lastname@example.org.

 The membership application explains this, so you may choose the option that best defines you when you sign up.
 Simply, “Professional Members” are working artists who derive more than half of their income from work they do as graphic artists.
-“Professional Members” are allowed to be listed under three disciplines in the portfolio section of the web site.
+“Professional Members” are allowed upload up to nine images and to be listed under three disciplines in the portfolio section of the web site.
 “Professional Members” can upload up to three images to their portfolio.

 The Guild supports all graphic artists (including, but not limited to: designers, illustrators, cartoonists, animators, digital artists, and photographers) The Guild embraces graphic artists at all skill levels.
-See FAQ (6) about levels of membership.
+See the Enrollment page to learn more about levels of membership.

 We fulfill our mission through education, legislation and community.